 Click on the IBM Blockchain Platform sidebar icon.
 When you do this the first time, you may get a message that the extension is “activating” in the output pane.

-Click on the “+” symbol (“Add a new package”), under the ‘Smart Contract packages’ panel, to package up the commercial paper smart contract package for installing onto a peer.
-It will be called something like email@example.com.
+Click on the “+” symbol (“Package a Smart Contract”), under the ‘Smart Contract packages’ panel, to package up the commercial paper smart contract package for installing onto a peer.
+It will be called something like firstname.lastname@example.org.

 Paste in the string org.papernet.commercialpaper:instantiate when prompted to enter a function name to call, and hit ENTER.

-When you’re prompted to enter arguments, hit ENTER to leave it blank (there are no arguments in this case).
-After a minute or so, you should see a progress message in the output pane.
+When you’re prompted to enter arguments, hit ENTER to leave it blank (there are no arguments).

 So far, you’ve installed and instantiated your smart contract on the blockchain.
 Now it’s time to try out the smart contract transactions.

 The commercial paper scenario describes contract transactions that are run by employees of two different organizations, MagnetoCorp and DigiBank.
 For the purposes this tutorial, you will use the default identity available in the VSCode extension to execute the transactions in turn.
 Figure 6 summarizes how they would interact using client applications and wallets (provided as employees of each company organization).

 Figure 6.
 “Papernet” — overview of transaction flow